flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/generate-docs-based-on-templates/generating-from-html-templates.md

 Before initiating document generation, HTML templates must be created or imported.
 Employ the [<u>**WYSIWYG**</u>](../../../../wysiwyg.md) editor accessible through **FLOWX Designer → Plugins → Document templates**.

 :::caution
 Prior to utilizing your templates, ensure they are in a **Published** state.
-Document Templates marked as **Draft/In Progress** will not undergo the generation process.
+Document templates marked as **Draft/In Progress** will not undergo the generation process.
 :::

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/platform-deep-dive/ocr_doc_template.gif)